LOADING ...

 Why, I was fixed as well, my boys, as of you."

-"Say, Give me another whiskey and I'll tell you what do
+"Say, Give me another whiskey and tell you what I'll do

-tell you a funny story and a fact I promise, too
+I'll you a funny story and a fact I promise, too

 That I was ever a decent man, not a one of you would